Du finder den danske tekst til kræmmerhusene her.

 Easy paper cones – for print

-Here you will find the first paper cones I made for the blog and a white template.
+Here, you’ll find the first three paper cones I made for the blog and a white template you can use to make your own.

-You can print the Christmas cones by clicking on one of the four photos, or the link below, which will take you to Google Drive, where you can print from.
+Print the Christmas cones by clicking on one of the four photos or the link below.

-It is free for you as a private person to use the prints and templates I post on Danish Things.
+It is free for you as a private person to use the instructions, prints, and templates I provide on Danish Things.

 You only need to cut the paper cones, put some glue on the logo and then assemble them.

-The handle can be one of those included on the print, you can also double the handle (then you only have one handle for one cone), and you can make alternatives of glossy paper, gift paper, beads etc.
+The handle can be one of those handles included on the print; you can double the handle (then you only have one handle for one cone), and you can make alternatives of glossy paper, gift paper, a string of beads, etc.

 If you use a paper version, cut out the handle.

-If you make some of the cones please share on Twitter @DanishThings or Instagram @danish.things or #danishthings
+If you make some of the cones, please comment here or share on Instagram and tag me @danish.things or #danishthings

 I really need an image of a classic Danish Christmas tree decorated with kræmmerhuset, hearts, and Danish flag garlands.
 Preferably with candles burning on it.
 At least that’s what I grew up with because my mother was born in Copenhagen, quite easily one of the most beautiful cities in the entire world.
 Any assistance would be greatly appreciated.
 Thank you for keeping Danish culture alive.